 How are the applicants selected?

-Applications are reviewed for basic eligibility.
+Applications are first reviewed for basic eligibility.
 We will ask homeowner applicants to submit financial documentation with their application.
-After completing the financial review, an in-office interview will be conducted by Family Interview Volunteers.
-Applicants are then asked to meet with an WSHFC approved lender to secure financing for an “Affordable Mortgage”.
-Once Habitat has all of your information and a pre-approval letter from your lender, your file is sent to the Senior Leadership Team for final approval.
+Applicants are asked to meet with an WSHFC approved lender to secure financing for an “Affordable Mortgage.”
+At the same time an in-office interview will be conducted by our Family Selection Committee.
+Once Habitat has all of your information and a pre-approval letter from your lender, your file is evaluated by the Selection Committee.
+The selection process is very competitive, if you do not qualify the first time, don’t give up!
+If you do not qualify at any time during the application process, you will receive a letter in the mail explaining why.

 Will credit checks or background checks be conducted?

 Yes.
 Habitat checks the credit of applicants and does criminal background and national sex offender registry checks on all adult household members.
 A criminal history does not automatically disqualify an applicant; any issues that come up in a background check will be dealt with on an individual basis.
 Habitat will verify employment, check credit and make an assessment as to whether Habitat is an appropriate program for the applicant(s).
-While Habitat does not have a minimum credit score requirement, most lenders require a credit score of 620 or higher.
-The applicant will need to meet the credit requirements if the lender they choose.
+While Habitat has a minimum credit score requirement of 620.
+The applicant will need to meet the credit requirements of both Habitat and the lender they choose.

 How do you define “family?”
 Do I have to have children to be pre-approved?

 Habitat serves all types of households and families.
-A “family” can be singles, couples, partners, families with or without children, multi-generational families, etc. The application selection process is impartial.
-Familial status, age, race, color, religion, sex, handicap, sexual orientation, gender identity or national origins play no part in the choice.
+A “family” can be singles, couples, partners, families with or without children, multi-generational families, etc. Familial status, age, race, color, religion, sex, handicap, sexual orientation, gender identity or national origins play no part in the choice.

 What is sweat equity?

 Sweat equity is the volunteer time participants invest in earning the right to purchase their Habitat house at an affordable mortgage.
 Following approval by the selection committee, the applicant must complete 250 hours of sweat equity hours, the majority of which is completed on the construction site.
-All sweat equity hours must be completed before pre-approved partners are able to purchase their house.
 Habitat makes accommodations for any applicant who cannot work on site due to physical limitations.

 What kinds of houses does Habitat build or remodel?